How does the supercritical GMC converge?: Local structure of extremal points

 The main goal of this section is to prove Theorems~\ref{th:cluster} and~\ref{th:clusterProb}.
 We emphasise that the arguments for the proofs of these two theorems are inspired by and follow similar lines to the proofs of \cite[Theorems~2.3~and~2.4]{BiskupLouidor}.

 This section is structured as follows.
 In Section~\ref{subsec:setupCluster}, we introduce the precise setup and state a slightly stronger version of Theorems~\ref{th:cluster} and~\ref{th:clusterProb}.
-In Section~\ref{subsec:redBMCluster}, we explain how to convert the statement about the supremum of the field being less than $\lambda$ into a condition on the driving process to stay above a polylogarithmic curve.
+In Section~\ref{subsec:redBMCluster}, we explain how to convert the statement about the supremum of the field being less than $\lambda$ into a condition on a Brownian motion/bridge to stay above a polylogarithmic curve.
 In Section~\ref{subsec:techLemmasCluster}, we collect some technical lemmas that are needed for the proof of the main theorems, while their proofs are contained in Section~\ref{subsec:asyFormulaCluster}.